 Stuffed Tofu: Fried food, you either love it or hate it.
 This tofu roll is stuffed with veggies, some chopped chili, a special Myanmar sauce and the quintessential lemon juice.

 If you’re traveling to Myanmar during peak season or wish to stay in a luxury hotel then it’s wise to book your accommodation in advance.
 Don’t wait until you arrive to see what’s available or you may be disappointed to find that all the best places to stay have already been snapped up.
-Indonesia is a pretty popular year-round destination you know!
+Myanmar is a very popular year-round destination you know!

-Myanmar is generally an affordable destination for travelers on all budgets although perhaps not as cheap as places like Thailand.
+Myanmar is generally an affordable destination for travelers on all budgets although its perhaps not as cheap as Thailand.
 The cost of your trip to Myanmar really depends on the level of comfort you will expect while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating street food then budget between $25 to $35 a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $60 per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like Yangon then budget about $60 to $150 plus a day.
+If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $20 to $30 a day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $100 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in big cities such as Yangon and Mandalay then budget about $100 to $200 plus a day.